Seven-Bi/day_algorithm/Note/note_2.md

     1 -> 2 -> 3 -> 4 -> 5 -> 6 -> 2
     ...

 Basically it will go down to the bottom then take the item at that level(horizentally) then iterate it until all the items visited.
-Next will track back upper level by revise `start` variable.
+Next will track back upper level by revising `start` variable.
+The key concepts and fundamental knowledge about this idea are:
+---
+Function call -> it will be blocked to wait the funciton call finish unless it is asynchronous call so that the funciton call can go down to the buttom

+Parameters + 1 -> select an opt, enable the algorithm get to traverse items horizentally

+Discard the previous select
+---